sergiocorreia/panflute/DISTRIBUTION.md

 ## Instructions

-First you may want to test a local install:
+First you may want to test a local install and test it:

 ```
 python setup.py install
+py.test
 ```

 Then,